17th National Congress of the Chinese Communist Party: Significance

 A Communist Party Congress is a significant event in Chinese politics since it nominally decides the leadership of the People's Republic of China.
 (The Politburo Standing Committee makes major policy decisions for the government to implement and the National People's Congress in the following March will elevate its members to top government positions.)
-The 17th Party Congress is estimated to attract over 1350 foreign and domestic journalists.

 Although the Congress formally elects the Central Committee and Politburo, in practice these positions are negotiated before the congress, and the Congress has never functioned as a deliberative assembly.
 Nominees to Party positions are invariably elected by wide margins, with a tightly controlled candidate-to-position ratio.
 There is room for symbolic protest votes ("no" or "abstain" votes) that embarrass the party leadership.
 Despite its symbolic nature, it maintains an important role because it is the occasion at which the results of these deliberations are publicly announced, and in which the PRC leadership faces both domestic and foreign reporters in a press conference.

 Since the mid-1980s, the Communist Party has attempted to maintain a smooth and orderly succession and avoid a cult of personality, by having a major shift in personnel every ten years in even-number party congresses, and by promoting people in preparation for this shift in odd-number party congresses.
 These mechanisms have been institutionalized by mandatory retirement ages, and provisions in both the Party and state constitutions that limit the term of office of officials to two five-year terms.

+The 17th National Congress introduced the idea of a "low-carbon eco-city model" as part of a broader "eco-culture" framework, describing it as part of an effort to encourage sustained peace and common prosperity.